-R. Akbar, Philippe A. Robert, Cédric R. Weber, Michael Widrich, R. Frank, Milena Pavlović, Lonneke Scheffer, Maria Chernigovskaya, Igor Snapkov, Andrei Slabodkin, Brij Bhushan Mehta, Enkelejda Miho, F. Lund-Johansen, J. Andersen, S. Hochreiter, Ingrid Hobæk Haff, G. Klambauer, G. K. Sandve, and V. Greiff
+Rahmad Akbar, Philippe A Robert, Cédric R Weber, Michael Widrich, Robert Frank, Milena Pavlović, Lonneke Scheffer, Maria Chernigovskaya, Igor Snapkov, Andrei Slabodkin, Brij Bhushan Mehta, Enkelejda Miho, Fridtjof Lund-Johansen, Jan Terje Andersen, Sepp Hochreiter, Ingrid Hobæk Haff, Günter Klambauer, Geir Kjetil Sandve, and Victor Greiff

-Generative machine learning (ML) has been postulated to be a major driver in the computational design of antigen-specific monoclonal antibodies (mAb).
+Generative machine learning (ML) has been postulated to become a major driver in the computational design of antigen-specific monoclonal antibodies (mAb).
 However, efforts to confirm this hypothesis have been hindered by the infeasibility of testing arbitrarily large numbers of antibody sequences for their most critical design parameters: paratope, epitope, affinity, and developability.
-To address this challenge, we leveraged a lattice-based antibody-antigen binding simulation framework, which incorporates a wide range of physiological antibody binding parameters.
-The simulation framework enables both the computation of antibody-antigen 3D-structures as well as functions as an oracle for unrestricted prospective evaluation of the antigen specificity of ML-generated antibody sequences.
-We found that a deep generative model, trained exclusively on antibody sequence (1D) data can be used to design native-like conformational (3D) epitope-specific antibodies, matching or exceeding the training dataset in affinity and developability variety.
-Furthermore, we show that transfer learning enables the generation of high-affinity antibody sequences from low-N training data.
-Finally, we validated that the antibody design insight gained from simulated antibody-antigen binding data is applicable to experimental real-world data.
+To address this challenge, we leveraged a lattice-based antibody-antigen binding simulation framework, which incorporates a wide range of physiological antibody-binding parameters.
+The simulation framework enables the computation of synthetic antibody-antigen 3D-structures, and it functions as an oracle for unrestricted prospective evaluation and benchmarking of antibody design parameters of ML-generated antibody sequences.
+We found that a deep generative model, trained exclusively on antibody sequence (one dimensional: 1D) data can be used to design conformational (three dimensional: 3D) epitope-specific antibodies, matching, or exceeding the training dataset in affinity and developability parameter value variety.
+Furthermore, we established a lower threshold of sequence diversity necessary for high-accuracy generative antibody ML and demonstrated that this lower threshold also holds on experimental real-world data.
+Finally, we show that transfer learning enables the generation of high-affinity antibody sequences from low-N training data.
 Our work establishes a priori feasibility and the theoretical foundation of high-throughput ML-based mAb design.